department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="where-to-send">How do I turn in my information and evidence?</button>
 <div id="where-to-send" class="usa-accordion-content">

-Fill out an Application for Pension ([VA Form 21P-527EZ](https://www.vba.va.gov/pubs/forms/VBA-21P-527EZ-ARE.pdf)), and upload or attach to the end of the form all the related documents.
-We’ll send your application to the right Pension Management Center for your state.
+Fill out an Application for Pension ([VA Form 21P-527EZ](https://www.vba.va.gov/pubs/forms/VBA-21P-527EZ-ARE.pdf)), and attach to the end of the form all the related documents.
+Mail the application to the Pension Management Center (PMC) for your state.
+[Find your PMC](/pension/pension-management-center/).

 </div>
 </li>